In this video, we'll look at how to build a simple dynamic chart in Excel.

 Here we have monthly sales data.
 At the moment, we only have 5 months, but we'll be adding more data over time.

 Now, if I insert a column chart, everything works fine.

-But notice that if I add new data, the chart doesn't change...it still plots the original data.
+But notice if I add new data, the chart doesn't change.
+It still plots the original data.

 To update the chart, I'll need to expand the range manually

-How can I make the chart automatically include new data?
+How can I make this chart automatically include new data?

 I'll hide gridlines here to make the table easier to see.

 Now, I'll create the chart based on the table.

 It looks the same, but now if I add new data, the chart automatically includes it.